 What do we know about SATA SSD and PCIe SSD?

-PCIe, on the other hand, means Peripheral Component Interconnect Express.
+PCIe: On the other hand, means Peripheral Component Interconnect Express.
 It is the fastest bus option and a standard in modern computing.
-With this, Apple computers can reach 16 GB/s – almost 27 times faster than a SATA III, imagine that!
-Just think about having 2 channels, for example, for your data to move from one point to the next, and more than double the transfer rates, that’s how fast and more efficient the computer’s data storage and movement happens!
+With this, Apple computers can reach 16 GB/s – almost 27 times faster than a SATA III; imagine that!
+Just think about having 2 channels, for example, for your data to move from one point to the next and more than double the transfer rates; that’s how fast and more efficiently the computer’s data storage and movement happens!
 No wonder high-end gamers love this technology so well!

 What’s the difference between SATA SSD and PCIe SSD?

-Macs used to have a replaceable hard disk so you can install an SSD in it.
+Macs used to have a replaceable hard disk so that you could install an SSD in it.
 This is typical in models like Mac Mini, iMac, the white Polycarbon MacBook, and the Classic MacBook Pro.
 If you own any of these, the information above should help you.
-Retina MacBook Pro and MacBook Air users don’t have to bother though because their units have a built-in SSD already.
+Retina MacBook Pro and MacBook Air users don’t have to bother, though, because their units have a built-in SSD already.

 Apple has always been the forerunner of new technology and emerging trends.
 It pioneered the use of “blade” SSD back in 2010 with the MacBook Air.
-While most other laptops still use the SATA interface, Apple prefers the custom connector and it eventually develops its own.
+While most other laptops still use the SATA interface, Apple prefers the custom connector, and it eventually developed its own.

 Let’s take a look at the SSDs of every Mac released:

 MacBook Pro and iMac desktops.
-This version expanded the blade style drives.
-With the use of mSATA III interface, this drive becomes faster.
-It is easily distinguished with its 7 + 17 Pin connector.
-Gen2A drive is shorter and wider (MacBook Pro) while Gen2B drive is taller and thinner (MacBook Air).
+This version expanded the blade-style drives.
+With the use of the mSATA III interface, this drive becomes faster.
+Its 7 + 17 Pin connector easily distinguishes it.
+Gen2A drive is shorter and wider (MacBook Pro), while the Gen2B drive is taller and thinner (MacBook Air).

 iMac (Late 2012 – Early 2013): SATA III HDD and Fusion Drive.
-Apple fused two drives which can act independently: (1) Hard Disk with large storing capacity for unused and larger files, and (2) SSD has a low storage for frequently used files.
-This reduced the load on a system which helped increase speed and performance.
-All these for optimal performance and a more cost-effective package.
+Apple fused two drives that can act independently: (1) a Hard Disk with a large storage capacity for unused and larger files and (2) an SSD has low storage for frequently used files.
+This reduced the load on the system which helped increase speed and performance.
+All these are for optimal performance and a more cost-effective package.
 Talk about doing combos!

-MacBook Air (Mid 2012): Gen2B drive.
-Apple released MacBook 11’’ and MacBook Air 13’’ with a generally slower, read-and-write speed of 2B drives capacity.
-Samsung and Toshiba manufactured the Gen2B drives with a storage capacity of 128GB, 256GB, 512GB that noticeably missed the 768GB capacity possibly due to engineering constraints.
+MacBook Air (Mid 2012): Gen2B Drive: Apple released MacBook 11’’ and MacBook Air 13’’ with a generally slower read-and-write speed of 2B drives capacity.
+Samsung and Toshiba manufactured the Gen2B drives with a storage capacity of 128GB, 256GB, and 512GB that noticeably missed the 768GB capacity, possibly due to engineering constraints.

-MacBook Air (Mid 2013- Early 2014): PCIe 2.0 x4 and PCIe 2.0 x2 interface .
-The only Apple device that ensures the possibility of faster four channel drive found in Gen4.
+MacBook Air (Mid 2013- Early 2014): PCIe 2.0 x4 and PCIe 2.0 x2 interface: The only Apple device that ensures the possibility of a faster four-channel drive found in Gen4.

-MacBook Pro (Late 2013- Mid 2014).
-This was one of the powerful devices that support all 3-generation driver option, four channel PCIe connections and NVMe protocol.
+MacBook Pro (Late 2013- Mid 2014) This was one of the powerful devices that support all 3-generation driver options, four-channel PCIe connections, and NVMe protocol.

-Mac mini (Late 2014).
-Mac Mini was the first to support Apple’s “blade” solid state drives.
+Mac Mini (Late 2014): Mac Mini was the first to support Apple’s “blade” solid-state drives.
 Since there wasn’t enough internal space, connecting the drive to the logic board was difficult.
-So, Apple had to use a smaller connector with flex cable for PCIe connection.
+So, Apple had to use a smaller connector with a flex cable for PCIe connection.
 Mac mini only supports PCIe 2.0 x2 interface so it does not allow upgrading to NVMe SSDs.

-The Inclusion of blade SSDs was the crucial part of Gen4 drives.
-All drives of this type used PCIe 3.0 x4 interface except MacBook Air 11.
-The devices that were compatible with PCIe 3.0 connection to the SSD could reap the benefits of extremely high speed and performance compared to PCIe 2.0 interface (gamers and Netflix heavy users love this!).
+The Inclusion of blade SSDs was a crucial part of Gen4 drives.
+All drives of this type used PCIe 3.0 x4 interface except MacBook Air 11″.
+The devices that were compatible with PCIe 3.0 connection to the SSD could reap the benefits of extremely high speed and performance compared to the PCIe 2.0 interface (gamers and Netflix heavy users love this!).
 All the devices support a four-channel connection making Gen4 drives up there in the next level!

-MacBook Air (Early 2015-Mid 2017).
-This drive still used the PCIe 2.0 x2 technology despite some changes in the components.
-Amazing how Apple managed to maintain the 4 PCIe connection channel while keeping 2 channel drives in 11’’ MacBook Air.
+MacBook Air (Early 2015-Mid 2017): This drive still used the PCIe 2.0 x2 technology despite some changes in the components.
+Amazing how Apple managed to maintain the 4 PCIe connection channel while keeping 2 channel drives in 11” MacBook Air.
 It allowed the upgrade of Gen4A drives in other devices.
 The 13″ MacBook Air had Gen4A drives but it did not support PCIe 3.0 connection.
-Not a hiccup though as it’s still as fast, and performs well than the previous model.
+Not a hiccup, though, as it’s still as fast, and performs well as the previous model.